adarshkumaryadav/gorevision/StringVsSlice.md

 You're on 🔥!
 Exploring arrays vs slices in Go is **super important** — it’s a common area for **interview questions, tricky bugs**, and deep understanding of how Go handles memory.
-Let's break it **step-by-step** so even a fresher in India can visualize and remember it forever. 🧠💡
+Let's break it **step-by-step** so even a fresher can visualize and remember it forever. 🧠💡

 ---